 A Participant who is currently on any state, federal, territorial, or tribal sex offender registry is ineligible to participate with MEMBER ORGANIZATION NAME/ ACRONYM in any capacity.

+I. Violation of Sport Abuse Prevention Policies

+It is a violation of this Handbook for a Participant to violate any provisions of the Sport Abuse Prevention Policies or other proactive policies adopted by MEMBER ORGANIZATION NAME/ ACRONYM.
+Pro-active policies set standards for professional boundaries, minimize the appearance of impropriety, and have the effect of preventing boundary violations and prohibiting grooming tactics.

 VIOLATIONS